-Of course you can light your courtyard for less.
+Of course, you can light your courtyard for less.
 The revolution that is LED lighting has come about, and now you can brighten your outdoor areas for a fraction of the cost you would have paid just ten years ago.
-You can get everything from floodlights to LED post top fixtures, and even though the bulbs are not cheap, they pay for themselves over and over again with power savings.
+You can get everything from floodlights to LED post top lamps, and even though the bulbs are not cheap, they pay for themselves over and over again with power savings.

 The LED Light Has Been Around For Years

-Believe it or not, but LED lights were around 20 years ago.
+Believe it or not, LED lights were around 20 years ago.
 For the longest time, LED lights were relegated to Christmas tree lights, and all but the most energy-saving bed and breakfast locations.
 Yet, these days there are LED lights on signs, on carnival rides, in homes, down mines, and just about everywhere you can find bulbs.

 Some claim that the manufacture of “Good Quality” LED lights was not possible until now, but that is also not true.
 Perfectly functional, long-lasting and energy-saving LED bulbs have been around since the late sixties.
 The fact is that nobody thought LEDs were viable lighting options.

 The Old Energy Saving Bulbs

 There was a brief period in history when we all had to endure energy-saving bulbs.
 We started with l incandescent bulbs, which are the type that is cheap to produce, but expensive to run.
 Then, we had Fluorescent lights for years, and then we had what was known as compact fluorescent lamps (CFLs).
 These CFLs were slow to light, and it took a while before they produced a strong white light.